Migration Data in the Southern African Development Community (SADC)

 In the eastern part of the region, Comoros, Madagascar, Malawi, Mozambique and other countries are frequently affected by natural hazards such as cyclones and flooding (IDMC, 2019).
 Slow-onset disasters such as drought impact the lives and the migration patterns of millions in Botswana, Eswatini, Lesotho, Namibia and Zambia (SADC, 2019).
 Fluid, circular migration patterns and maintenance of socioeconomic networks between rural places of origin and urban centers have become increasingly common strategies for resilience in this diverse region (FAO and CIRAD, 2017).

 - DESTINATION COUNTRIES: In absolute numbers, most migrants from Southern Africa move to other countries within Africa.
-With the exception of migrants from Madagascar, Mauritius, South Africa and Zambia, the top destination countries for migrants from the other twelve countries in the sub-region are in Africa (ibid.).
+With the exception of migrants from Madagascar, Mauritius and South Africa, the top destination countries for migrants from the other thirteen countries in the sub-region are in Africa (ibid.).

 - LABOUR MIGRATION: The opportunities available for semi-skilled labour including in sectors such as construction, mining and services are major migration drivers throughout the region.
 The United Republic of Tanzania and South Africa attract high-skilled labour in financial services.
 Upskilling trends are on the rise among semi-skilled migrants to South Africa, while commercial agriculture absorbs the large majority of low-skilled migrant labour to the country (AU, 2017; UNCTAD, 2018: 81-85).

 - REMITTANCES: Countries in Southern Africa received an estimated 7 billion USD in remittances in 2019 (World Bank, 2020a).
 Remittances sent by migrants are a significant source of capital in most Southern African countries (Truen et al., 2016: 9), but the costs of receiving remittances continue to be among the highest globally (GMDAC analysis based on World Bank, 2020b).
 In 2019, the Democratic Republic of the Congo received the highest amount of remittances in the sub-region in absolute terms.
 As a percentage of GDP, Lesotho was the highest recipient of remittances in the sub-region in 2019 (World Bank, 2020a).
-Aggregated projections for Southern Africa are currently not available, but remittances to sub-Saharan Africa are projected to decline by 23 per cent in 2020 due to COVID-19 (World Bank, 2020c).
+Aggregated projections for Southern Africa are currently not available, but remittances to sub-Saharan Africa are projected to decline by 8.8 per cent by the end of 2020 and by another 5.8 per cent in 2021 due to COVID-19 (Ratha et. al., 2020).
 In Namibia, where 98 per cent of urban residents maintain rural ties, migrants in urban areas send cash remittances to their relatives in rural areas in exchange for agricultural produce (Pendleton et al., 2014: 195-201).

 - CROSS-BORDER TRADE (CBT): Revenue obtained through CBT is often the primary source of income for small-scale traders in the region, notably for women and young people.
 Although accurate data on the volume of (informal) CBT trade are limited, estimates range between 50 and 60 per cent of total intra-Africa trade (TRALAC, 2018).